Hangar 18 (film): Production

+Background

+The film was both produced and released by Sunn Classic Pictures, an American independent film studio and distributor known mainly in the 1970s for speculative documentary films about Bigfoot, ancient astronauts, near death experiences, the Bermuda Triangle, with titles such as In Search of Noah's Ark and In Search of Historic Jesus.

+Genre and sources of inspiration

+By 1980, director James L. Conway and three of the four writers were Sunn veterans, but this was Sunn's first attempt at a conspiracy science fiction film in the vein of Capricorn One, released two years earlier.
+The story is derived from the Roswell incident and contemporary rumors about Area 51.
+The title is believed to stem from hoaxer Robert Spencer Carr, who, in 1974, named Hangar 18 as the storage location of bodies from the 1948 Aztec UFO hoax.

+Beyond the conspiracy source material above, Jim Knipfel identifies homages to Close Encounters of the Third Kind and "several" episodes of The Twilight Zone, as well as a nod to Nigel Kneale's Quatermass and others.

+Principal photography

-Principal photography took place in Midland and Big Spring, Texas, and at the former Pyote Air Force Base, as well as the former Webb Air Force Base.
+Shooting took place in Midland and Big Spring, Texas, and at the former Pyote Air Force Base, as well as the former Webb Air Force Base.
 Filming also took place in Salt Lake City, Utah.

-The title is believed to stem from hoaxer Robert Spencer Carr, who, in 1974, named Hangar 18 as the storage location of bodies from the 1948 Aztec UFO hoax.
+Marketing

+Jim Knipfel points out that the film's TV spots, it claimed to "reveal the truth" about UFOs despite including shots of an orbiting Space Shuttle orbiting the Earth "even though the shuttle hadn't yet been launched on its maiden voyage."
+The spots reflect the film's "traditional Sunn crawl, insisting what we are about to see is a true story ... thanks to the helpful cooperation of a few brave souls who stepped forward to tell the truth."

 Release

 Hangar 18 was released in the United States in July 1980, and in Ireland on March 13, 1981.
 It was one of the very few American films to be shown theatrically in the Soviet Union, and was also broadcast on the Soviet television channel Programme One, premiering on January 1, 1982.
 Due to the limited number of science fiction and action films available to the Soviet public, Hangar 18 became quite popular with the youth of the country.

-The film was released by Sunn Classic Pictures, an independent, American film distributor notable for presenting what TV Guide called "awful big-screen 'documentaries' [such as] In Search of Noah's Ark and In Search of Historic Jesus.
-Sunn Classic's library is now owned by Paramount Pictures.

 A version with a different ending was televised under the title Invasion Force.

 Hangar 18 was released on Blu-ray on June 25, 2013.